-These blogs are part of a five-part Pride Month series, Pride with Mercy.
-They grew out of the Sisters of Mercy’s Chapter 2017 Declaration challenging each of us to respond to those who suffer from oppressive systems and to “become better educated and to participate in engaged dialogue on issues of gender identity and sexual orientation.”
+This reflection is part of an ongoing series, Pride with Mercy.
+These reflections grew out of the Sisters of Mercy’s Chapter 2017 Declaration challenging each of us to respond to those who suffer from oppressive systems and to “become better educated and to participate in engaged dialogue on issues of gender identity and sexual orientation.”
 We encourage you to forward these posts to someone who might need to read them.
 Together, may we grow in our tolerance, acceptance and understanding, and extend a hand of welcome to the LGBTQ+ community.

 By Sister Janet Rozzano